 After graduating UNLV’s Film Program, Esther began her career producing a long-running pay-per-view promotional series in Toronto, and started a broadcast licensing company with her husband.
 Later in Los Angeles, she worked as an editor and handled the post production on many documentaries and films, including Everything will be Alright and A Great Big Beautiful Tomorrow.
 In 2013 Esther and her husband moved back to Las Vegas to open the production facility Mission Control Studio.

 Born and raised in Vegas, Kelsie's interest in film began at an early age; her long time favorites are Interview with the Vampire and The Mask.
 She studied both film and English at the University of Nevada, Las Vegas, graduating with a Bachelor of Arts in 2015.
 Kelsie currently works for an independent film studio where she specializes in marketing, DVD authoring, and video on demand.
 She has also worked on set as a production assistant.

-Originally from Las Vegas, Nevada, Kourtenaye is pleased to support Nevada Veterans & Caretakers, having sung the National Anthem for the UNLV Veteran Students Commencement Ceremony Spring 2018, and for the kickoff event to "Operation Battle Born," Nevada Veteran/s Memorial Walk 2018.
-She is excited to continue her work as production assistant on major films, televisions shows and award screenings based in Las Vegas, and proud to assist multiple film festivals, arts & culture events and media promoting human connection and life-enriching experiences.
+Kourtenaye is pleased to support Nevada Veterans & Caretakers, having sung the National Anthem for the UNLV Veteran Students Commencement Ceremony Spring 2018, and for the kickoff event to "Operation Battle Born," Nevada Veteran/s Memorial Walk 2018.
+She is excited to continue her work as production assistant on major films, TV shows and award screenings based in Las Vegas, and proud to assist multiple film festivals, arts & culture events and media promoting human connection and life-enriching experiences.